 The fencing should be tall and reinforced to make sure that he cannot escape, as he will try to, and a 6-foot fence that he cannot break through is advised.
-In addition to this, because of his curious and inquisitive nature, he should also be kept on the leash in public places.
+In addition to this, because of his curious and inquisitive nature, he should also be kept on a leash in public places.

 This is an intelligent dog who loves to please his master, and as such he is a dream to train, and surprisingly quite an easy dog for a first-time dog owner simply because of how quickly he picks up commands.
 With that being said, he needs consistent training from a young age, and his trainability should not be taken for granted.
 Positive reinforcement training is the best training method for the King Shepherd, as a little praise goes a long way for this guy.

 Despite the King Shepherd coming from herding dogs, he does not try to nip people or other animals into a place, unlike other herding dogs, such as the Collie or the Corgi.
 The main trait that he inherited from his parents is the guarding streak, so it is important to socialize him early to ensure that he doesn’t become over-aggressive or overprotective.
 However, he is much less likely to become this compared to his German Shepherd parent.
 Socializing him with unfamiliar people and other dogs of all shapes and sizes is imperative to ensure that he transforms into a well-mannered and well-behaved adult.